unjs/unenv/README.md

 [(view source)](./src/presets/cloudflare.ts)

-This preset can be used to extend `nodeless` to use Cloudflare Worker's Node.js API Compatibility ([docs](https://developers.cloudflare.com/workers/runtime-apis/nodejs/)).
+This preset can be used to extend `nodeless` to use [Cloudflare Worker](https://workers.cloudflare.com/) Node.js API Compatibility ([docs](https://developers.cloudflare.com/workers/runtime-apis/nodejs/)).

 > [!WARNING]
 > This preset is **experimental** and behavior might change!